-Shares of our common stock have been approved for listing on the NASDAQ Global Market under the symbol "EVBG."
+We have applied to have the shares of common stock authorized for listing on the NASDAQ Global Market under the symbol "EVBG."

 In connection with the offering the underwriters may engage in stabilizing transactions, over-allotment transactions, syndicate covering transactions and penalty bids in accordance with Regulation M under the Exchange Act.